husamhilal/CloudClue/content/posts/azure-managed-identity-storage-access/index.md

 As you noticed from the script-snippet above that there was no credentials/passwords/passphrases/secrets/keys/certificates exposed.
 That's a big advantage of using managed identities, especially when storing scripts in code repository 😉 Think about it as the **password-less infrastructure experience**.
 That's the beauty of Azure Managed Identities!

-As a side note, the same approach is achievable through Azure CLI.
+> **Note** The same approach is achievable through Azure CLI.
 You'll just need to use the equivalent commands.

-I hope this was a good introduction for you to start leveraging managed identities in your scripts.
+I hope this was a help introduction to start leveraging managed identities in your scripts.